Fried Oyster Mushrooms

 Where Can I Find Oyster Mushrooms?

-As popular as oyster mushrooms seem to be, they can be a little hard to find sometimes.
+As popular as oyster mushrooms seem to be, they can be a little hard to find sometimes in grocery stores.
 Especially for a decent price!
 You know what place never fails?
 The Asian market!
-If you’re local to the Durham, NC area, I always go to Li Ming’s Global Mart.
-I bought a ½ pound of fresh oyster mushrooms for about $5.

 Can This Be Made Gluten Free?